 This is the only page that comes up when you put the following into a Google search: "writing for the trash can" Chris Baty.
 Though Google does note: 'Some results may have been removed under data protection law in Europe.'

 The rest of the answers for the Baty questions are broadly correct, but not specific enough to actually be helpful.

-The answer to the first question about my advice is actually wrong - I don't recall ever recommending brainstorming your way out of writer's block anywhere.
+The answer to the first question about my advice is actually wrong.
+I don't recall ever recommending brainstorming your way out of writer's block.
 I know I don't mention brainstorming in any context in There's a Book in Every Expert (that's you!).
 I checked by searching the PDF version for the word itself, as well as for brain and storm separately.
 Brain makes a few appearances, but not storm.
 Also, I'd never give advice as vague as 'trying different writing exercises'.

 Still, my name is incredibly common, so maybe the AI misunderstood the question.

 The second question is very specifically about my book.
 The AI response to that one is at best a misunderstanding of what I say about writer's block.
-I actually advise writers to talk through what they're trying to write into a dictation app, or if that's not possible or comfortable to dramatically change their writing situation - so switch from typing to writing in crayon on brightly coloured paper.
+I actually advise writers to talk through what they're trying to write into a dictation app.
+When that's not possible or comfortable, I advise them to dramatically change their writing situation.
+For example, to switch from typing to writing in crayon on brightly coloured paper.
 Telling people dealing with writer's block to 'just write' would be cruel.